swats117/swats117.github.io/cs465/README.txt

 3. Abstract
 4. See what companies are talking about

 The button customize your search lets you add filters to your search.
+Click on the search in that page to enable the dropdown in the home page.

 For the 'Author' facility, we use d3.js that helped us build a collapsible node structure.
 The code for this is under the folder 'node-focusable-d3-radial'